lthibault/netstr/README.md

 Fast binary-netstring encoding for variable-length data.

-Contrary to a number the standard netstring format, `netstr` encodes the length prefix as a variable-length integer.
+Contrary to the standard netstring format, `netstr` encodes the length prefix as a variable-length integer.
 This provides a slightly more compact payload.

 Pronnounced *netster*.